RohmSemiconductor/Linux-Kernel-PMIC-Drivers/BD718XX/README.md

 It is highly recommended to use driver included in the Linux kernel version 5.0-rc1 or later.
 On i.MX8 setups it is suggested to use Linux 5.1-rc1 or later because the i.MX8 SNVS state support for BD71837 and BD71847 was included in mainline kernel at release 5.1-rc1.
-Finally, support for leaving enable/disable states of given regulators under HW-state machine seems to be landing in 5.10.
-(It is available in Linux-Next integration tree as writing of this)
+Support for leaving enable/disable states of given regulators under the control of the HW-state machine landed in 5.10.

-Please not that there is no own device-tree compatible in old Linux releases for the BD71850.
+Please note that there is no own device-tree compatible in old Linux releases for the BD71850.
 If such Linux release is used the BD71850 can be described using exactly same device-tree bindings as BD71847.
 Please use